What’s coming?

 Changes to legacy dashboard version support

-To help transition to the latest version, upgrade tools are available in both the user interface and the API.
-For instructions on how to use the built-in migration tool in the UI, please see Clone a legacy dashboard to an AI/BI dashboard.
+To help transition to AI/BI dashboards, upgrade tools are available in both the user interface and the API.
+For instructions on how to use the built-in migration tool in the UI, see Clone a legacy dashboard to an AI/BI dashboard.
 For tutorials about creating and managing dashboards using the REST API at Use Databricks APIs to manage dashboards.

 Changes to serverless compute workload attribution